-As do the majority of California cities, the City of Los Altos (City) participates in the CalPERS Defined Benefit (DB) pension plans covering a variety of employee groups and associations.
-For Los Altos, 118 active and 161 retired employees participate in the CalPERS plans.
+As do the majority of California cities, the City of Los Altos (City) participates in the CalPERS Defined Benefit (DB) pension plans.
+These long-standing retirement benefits cover a variety of employee groups and associations.
+The City's participation currently covers 118 active and 161 retired employees.